Smoreley/HStone/README.md

 # HStone

-Hearthstone web-app for the community
+Hearthstone web-app for the community.
 Built on Node.js, uses AngularJS.

 ## API